rapidfish/personnummer/README.md

 ```

-... or use -h option to see help screen!
+The -h option gives you all the help you need!

 ```
 	java -jar target/personnummer.jar -h
 ```

+Output:
 ```
 	usage: personnummer [pnr] [args]
 	 -c,--century     use era and century in output